AWS A2.4 Section 7.3 · AWS D1.1:2025 Figure 5.1

 Weld size (S) — in parentheses to the LEFT for PJP.
 Omitting D and S specifies CJP.

-Root radius (r) and root face (f) — per A2.4 §7.3.3, these MUST appear in a cross-section detail or other data with reference in the tail.
-Not on the symbol line.
-This is unique to U-groove and J-groove welds and is a common drafting error.
+Root radius (r) and root face (f) — per A2.4 §7.3.3, these are specified by cross-section, detail, or other data with reference in the tail.
+Use the tail reference to identify the controlling U-groove radius/root-face data.

 Arrow Side vs. Other Side